 Breiðafjarðareyjar islands

-The islands are so many that some of them even have the same name - but I have heard the number 2,700, although I prefer to think of them as being innumerable ;)
+The islands are so many that some of them even have the same name, but I have heard the number 2,700, although I prefer to think of them as being innumerable ;)

-The boat will take you straight up to some islands for bird-watching and we saw a lot of kittiwakes, shags, and puffins.
-And awesome columnar basalt in various forms depending on which island we were visiting.
-The columnar basalt is riffled in one of the islands and it is often referred to as the Bookshelves of God.
+The boat sailed straight up to some islands for bird-watching, and we saw a lot of kittiwakes, shags, and puffins.
+And awesome columnar basalt in various forms, depending on which island we were visiting.

 The view of Súgandisey island and Stykkishólmur from the boat